dexie-bot/viem/site/pages/zksync/actions/getL1TokenBalance.md

 - **Type:** `BlockTag | undefined`

-In which block an balance should be checked on.
+In which block a balance should be checked.
 The latest processed one is the default option.

 ```ts
 const balance = await publicClient.getL1TokenBalance({